chinge55/computervision/README.md

 And I tend to forget a lot of things too!

+**Disclaimer:** These algorithms will look pretty dumb until you get the thrill of it and see for yourself what magic you can do with them.

 ## Image Pre-Processing Techniques
 1. Simple Image Pre-Processing Techniques
     (Rotation, Morphological Operations)